davidxcai/Liri-Node-App/README.md

 Songs or movies searched will be saved in "random.txt" which will be read with the `do-what-it-says` command.

-*If you leave the `song` or `movie` field empty, it will pick a pre-selected song/movie for you by default.
+*If you leave the `song` or `movie` field empty, it will pick a pre-selected song/movie for you by default.*

+## Getting Started

 Packages required are `request` and `node-spotify-api`.

+Use 'npm i' in the terminal console to install the necesary packages.

+## Made By

+Dafydd Zephyr